Toxytod/MyNewQuartz/content/Works/Bachelor/1st Semester/Philosophy/Essays/A Priori's Division of Knowledge.md

 \maketitle

 \begin{abstract}
     Starting from a quote by Gödel on the necessary coexistence of an a priori and an empirical access point on every notion, I underline the essential problems such a point of view implies.
-First I present reasons why one shouldn’t need any vagueness in defining a priori and a posteriori predicates, then I examine the single examples Gödel writes, conducting most of them onto one core concept, then I analyse and deny it, with a particular stress (and disagreement) on the example concerning mathematics.
+First I present reasons why one shouldn’t need any vagueness in defining a priori and a posteriori predicates, then I examine the single examples Gödel writes, conducting most of them onto one core concept, which I then analyse and deny, with a particular stress (and disagreement) on the example concerning mathematics.
 \end{abstract}

 \section{Introduction into a Priori and a Posteriori}